jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * [X1+X2] > 0.9
 * R < 0.5

-For the specific case of Run X our objective function had the following form, where *run_reaction* was a function that accepted as its inputs the flow rates of the two reagents plus the temperature, and returned as its output a four column array containing [X0],[X1],[X2] and [X3] in columns one to four, respectively:
+For the specific case of Run IV our objective function had the following form, where *run_reaction* was a function that accepted as its inputs the flow rates of the two reagents plus the temperature, and returned as its output a four column array containing [X0],[X1],[X2] and [X3] in columns one to four, respectively:

 ```
 function f = my_objective_function(SNOB)